nicolabeghin/sap-commerce-cloud-management-api-gui/README.md

 * **Subscription code**: it can be found subscription code in the Cloud Portal URL, it appears after `subscription/` in the URL

 <img width="338" alt="8_2" src="https://github.com/nicolabeghin/sap-commerce-cloud-api-gui/assets/2743637/3c8092d7-4871-49d4-966e-4a2f5d8c7669">

+## Requirements
+* Java 8 or higher

+## How to run
+Download the precompiled releases for your platform at https://github.com/nicolabeghin/sap-commerce-cloud-api-gui/releases

+## How to run from source code

+    git@github.com:nicolabeghin/sap-commerce-cloud-api-gui.git
+    ./gradlew run

 ## Technical
 * network calls have been generated through [Swagger codegen](https://swagger.io/docs/open-source-tools/swagger-codegen/) from [OpenAPI](https://help.sap.com/docs/SAP_COMMERCE_CLOUD_PUBLIC_CLOUD/452dcbb0e00f47e88a69cdaeb87a925d/66abfe678b55457fab235ce8039dda71.html?locale=en-US)